Khawar Qureshi: Academic appointments and publications

-He taught Commercial Law part-time at the University of Cambridge from 1989-93.
-He was appointed Visiting Lecturer in Public International Law at King's College London (1995-02).
-He was appointed a Visiting Professor in Commercial Law, London University in 2006–2013.
+He taught commercial law part-time at the University of Cambridge from 1989 to 1993.
+He was appointed visiting lecturer in public international law at King's College London (1995–2002).
+He was appointed a visiting professor in commercial law, London University, 2006–2013.

-He is a Member (Commercial and International Law) of Halsbury's Law Exchange.
+He is a member (commercial and international law) of Halsbury's Law Exchange.

 Practice areas

-His main areas of practice are Commercial Litigation, International Arbitration, Public International Law, Judicial Review and Regulatory matters.
+His main areas of practice are commercial litigation, international arbitration, public international law, judicial review, and regulatory matters.
 In 1993, he was the then youngest lawyer to appear before the International Court of Justice, representing Bosnia in the genocide case against Yugoslavia.